 Charitable activity in China did not arrive with Western missionaries.
 The Chinese tradition of philanthropy was as old and as well established in China as its print culture.
-If Alexis de Tocqueville had arrived in early 19th century China instead of in America, he would have found a society even more vibrant with associational activity than his beloved United States.
-Charities in China were formed for the burial of the dead, the care of widows and orphans, the founding of schools for indigent children, the provision of medicines and medical care for the poor, and the distribution of winter clothing to peasants and refugees, as well as for saving animals’ lives, preserving sacred texts, providing life boats at dangerous river crossings, caring for ancient sites, and spreading the words of Confucius, Buddha, and the Emperor.
+If Alexis de Tocqueville had arrived in early nineteenth-century China instead of in America, he would have found a society even more vibrant with associational activity than his beloved United States.
+Charities in China were formed for the burial of the dead, the care of widows and orphans, the founding of schools for indigent children, the provision of medicines and medical care for the poor, and the distribution of winter clothing to peasants and refugees, as well as for saving animals’ lives, preserving sacred texts, providing life boats at dangerous river crossings, caring for ancient sites, and spreading the words of Confucius, Buddha, and the emperor.

-China had boasted mutual-aid societies from the Han Dynasty on (206 BCE-220 CE).
-By the fifth century CE, voluntary associations composed of common people were formed to pool resources in the face of crises.
-By the Ming Dynasty (1368–1644), China’s intellectual elite, a Confucian-trained oligarchy connected intellectually and practically to government service, appropriated the idea of such voluntary associations, and “resituated [them] in…an elite milieu.”
+China had boasted mutual aid societies from the Han Dynasty on (206 bce–220 ce).
+By the fifth century ce, voluntary associations composed of common people were formed to pool resources in the face of crises.
+By the Ming Dynasty (1368–1644), China’s intellectual elite, a Confucian-trained oligarchy connected intellectually and practically to government service, appropriated the idea of such voluntary associations, and “resituated [them] in . . . an elite milieu.”
 Claiming philanthropy as an expression of elite culture, scholars, officials, and merchants aspiring to social status used involvement in charitable enterprises and societies to garner social capital and acquire merit – both religious (according to Buddhist tenets) and official (in line with Confucian strictures).
 These philanthropic institutions and the myriad societies that were formed in the next 250-plus years of the Qing Dynasty were encouraged by and reinforced the Imperial government, but were privately run, despite the fact that they acted as an arm of the government.
 They provided Max Weber’s informal “liturgical governance,” where “local elites were called upon to perform important public services on the state’s behalf, at their own expense.”

-At the end of the nineteenth century, with the slow and grinding demise of the Qing Dynasty and its state welfare systems, China’s social actors did not wait for the establishment of a new, operational government to tackle China’s many social ills.
-From the early 1900s, the suffering of China’s populace weighed increasingly heavily on the minds of China’s elite, who – although buffered from the actual suffering of war, catastrophe, and dislocation – wanted better for China domestically and in the world comity.
+At the end of the nineteenth century, with the slow and grinding demise of the Qing Dynasty and its state welfare systems, China’s social actors did not wait for the establishment of a new, operational government to tackle the country’s many social ills.
+From the early 1900s, the suffering of China’s populace weighed increasingly heavily on the minds of China’s elite, who – although buffered from the actual suffering of war, catastrophe, and dislocation – wanted a better situation for China domestically and in the world comity.
 Inspired by Social Darwinist rhetoric translated from the West, and fearing for the “extinction” (miewang) of the Chinese polity, Chinese of all classes were moved to act.
 Rooting their solutions in long-standing traditions of state-sanctioned, community-based social welfare action, China’s concerned elite began to develop new modes of philanthropy, supported and funded by popular participation.
 Although the traditional elite remained in the vanguard, newly politicized and engaged members of China’s lower classes and peasantry were empowered to take part in the changing society, contributing time and money to social welfare initiatives.

 As China became more technologically sophisticated and the national elite were better able to extend their charitable reach, China’s charitable institutions became first nationally linked, and then internationally involved, creating new spheres of social welfare engagement within and beyond China.
 The new technologies of imagery were intricately involved in this expansion of the charitable realm.